BersisSe/feather/crates/feather/README.md

 ## How it works behind the scenes

 Feather is powered by **Feather-Runtime**, a custom runtime built for high concurrency and low latency without using Rust's async/await.
-Each request is handled by a lightweight coroutine, enabling thousands of concurrent connections with simple, synchronous code.
+Each request is handled by a lightweight coroutine(using `may`), enabling thousands of concurrent connections with simple, synchronous code.
 For more technical details, see [Feather-Runtime](./crates/feather-runtime).

 ---